5 Days in Sydney Itinerary (Free PDF Download)

 OR

-This scenic walk takes you past the manicured gardens and numerous harbourside homes that will have heading to buy a lottery ticket on the way home.
-From the wharf at Cremorne Point around to Sirrus Cove, once an artists colony, to Taronga Wharf, where you can take a ferry back to the city or begin your visit to the zoo.
+This walk takes you past harbourside gardens and some of the most envy-inducing waterfront homes in Sydney, the kind that have you checking your lottery numbers on the way home.
+From the wharf at Cremorne Point, the path winds around to Sirius Cove, once an artists’ colony, and on to Taronga Wharf, where you can catch the ferry back to the city or start your zoo visit.

-Walk option 2: Taronga Wharf to Balmoral Beach walk
+Walk Option 2: Taronga Wharf to Balmoral Beach

 Dining options for days 4 and 5 are listed on the map at the bottom of the page.